La100/picbert/all-text.md

 ## Auth Page Quote

-“Pictoria AI is a game changer for me.
+"Pictoria AI is a game changer for me.
 I have been able to generate high quality professional headshots within minutes.
-It has saved me countless hours of work and cost as well.”
+It has saved me countless hours of work and cost as well."

 David S.